 What we don’t: Lets a lot of wind through and more restrictive than the Covert above.

 Patagonia has more fleece options than just about any other gear company, ranging from the casual Synchilla Snap-T to the performance Regulator (R) series.
 Sitting conveniently in the middle is the popular Better Sweater, which can be used for anything from daily wear to light outdoor activities (it’s a great midlayer choice for resort skiing).
 Moreover, the Better Sweater is stylish and comes in a multitude of colorways that will make just about everyone happy.
 At around $140, it’s not even all that expensive for Patagonia.

 Why isn’t the Patagonia Better Sweater ranked higher?
 Our top pick, the Arc’teryx Covert Cardigan, has a softer feel and a more consistent fit overall (the Better Sweater is a bit tight in the arms), which is great for both comfort and mobility.
 Further, the Better Sweater has a tendency to let even the slightest gusts of wind through, while the Covert adds a liner to the front side for extra wind resistance.
-But we do love the versatility: it’s easy to layer underneath a shell, has a large chest pocket that easily fits our smartphone, and looks equally at home on your morning commute and the ski hill.
-As an added bonus, the latest model is made with 100-percent-recycled fabric (environmental consciousness has become a Patagonia trademark).
+But we do love the versatility: the Patagonia layers well underneath a shell, has a large chest pocket that easily fits our smartphone, and looks equally at home on your morning commute and the ski hill.
+As an added bonus, the latest model is made with 100-percent-recycled fabric (environmental consciousness has become a Patagonia trademark)...
+Read in-depth review

 See the Men's Patagonia Better Sweater See the Women's Patagonia Better Sweater